 The last row of Figure 2 addresses the impact of non-normality in the general factor on the bias in estimating the average item threshold parameter, c.
 Nonnormality of θg does not significantly influence the bias in estimating c, but sample size and item number in a specific factor can.

 Person Parameter Estimation

 Table 4

-Effect sizes (> .06) of main effects and interactions for the bias, RMSE and Correlation of estimation on person parameters
+Generalized Eta Squared for Person Parameter Estimates